 These will help in activating and controlling your hips.
 You will start off by standing on one leg, hands on your hips, and making sure your hips are level and balanced.
 You can then put your arms out to the side to give you more balance.

 Start by tipping your torso forward as your non-weight-bearing leg extends out behind you.
-You can slightly bend your knee to help with control and you want to have your back and extended leg as level as possible.
-You should end up basically parallel to the floor with your shoulder, hip, and ankle should be in a straight line.
+You can slightly bend your knee to help with control, and you want to have your back and extended leg as level as possible.
+You should end up basically parallel to the floor with your shoulder, hip, and ankle in a straight line.

 When you’ve gone as far forward as you can, return to the starting position and perform 8 repetitions before switching to the other leg.

 Perform 2 to 3 sets.
 These are all about quality over quantity, so if you can only do 4 or 5, that’s fine.

 This is another great exercise to target the glutes, which are the source of your running power.
 Start by lying on the ground with your feet flat on the ground and your knees bent.
 Squeeze your glutes, and then lift your hips up towards the ceiling.

 Your hips, knees, and shoulders should be in a straight line.
 Hold at the top for a second and then lower back down under control.
 Perform this 12 times and do 3 sets.
 If these get easier, you can hold a weight or medicine ball across your stomach for more resistance.